gsaraivaoficial/bacemaker/README.md

 Output on Pin 9, be sure to connect your preferred resistors so it's not ridiculously loud!
 10K to ground should do it.

+That's great that you figured it out!
+What was it?
+All of the sound fx are between lines 196..297.
+You can change the times of the swell/sustain, or alter the octaves there too.
+Tremolo default speed is line 717.﻿

 The Input pins use INPUT_PULLUP, so the other end of your switch will go to ground, as we're detecting a LOW signal.

 This project assumes you are using a foot pedal that has 13 pedals, starting and ending with C.

+change octave go to line 235 and edit values, test for end.

+Change swell (fade in) go to lines 213,..., 228 and edit values, test for end.

-Change Sustain go to lines 267,..., 281 and edit values, test for end.
+Change Sustain (fade out) go to lines 267,..., 281 and edit values, test for end.

 !Attention!